CowDogMoo/Walls-of-Excellence/kubernetes/apps/atomic-red/atomic-red/app/README.md

 ## Container Image Creation

-Begin by cloning the sliver repo locally and building the container image:
+Begin by cloning the sliver repo locally:

 ```bash
 git clone https://github.com/redcanaryco/invoke-atomicredteam.git
 cd invoke-atomicredteam/docker
 ```

-### Pushing the Container Image to Github Container Registry
+### Building and Pushing the Container Image to Github Container Registry

 To push the container image to the `GitHub Container Registry` (`GHCR`), you will need to create a classic personal access token by following